search

 If ON, the lights of the Unreal Scene will affect the Billboard.

-But when the Lit switched to ON the Billboard is affected by the spotlights and turned to green:
+But when the Lit is switched to ON, the Billboard is affected by the spotlights and turns green:

 Render To Depth